Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Introduction

 However, unlike wired communications, wireless communications are often unreliable and have a limited spectrum for transmission~\cite{tse2005fundamentals}.
 Consequently, when wireless sensors are deployed in a remote estimation system, scheduling policies need to be designed to allow sensors to update the measurement data over a limited number of frequency channels.
 The design of such transmission schedules is especially challenging since, due to variability of the environment, wireless channels are time-varying.
 The transition process of associated channel fading states are commonly modeled as a Markov processes~\cite{Parastoo,markovchannel1,markovchannel2}, wherein different channel states lead to different packet drop probabilities.
 Due to transmission scheduling and packet dropouts, a multi-sensor remote estimator cannot correctly receive all the sensor measurements.
 This degrades the estimation performance and can even lead to instability, i.e., the expected estimation error covariances may become unbounded.

-In this paper, we tackle the fundamental problem: what are necessary and sufficient conditions on system parameters that ensure stochastic stability of a multi-sensor remote estimator under multiple Markov fading channels?
+In this note, we tackle the \textbf{fundamental problem: what are necessary and sufficient conditions on system parameters that ensure stochastic stability of a multi-sensor remote estimator under multiple Markov fading channels?}